History & Facility Tours

 - Organized in 1955 as Christ’s Rescue Mission

-- Incorporated in 1957 as a 501(c) (3) tax exempt non-profit and the name changed to the Montana Rescue Mission
+- Incorporated in 1957 as a 501(c) (3) tax exempt non-profit and the name changed to Montana Rescue Mission

 - Located at different locations during the 1950’s and 1960’s

-- In the late 1960’s, the Mission was moved to North 26th Street.
+- In the late 1960’s, MRM moved to North 26th Street.

-- In the late 1970’s, the Mission moved to 2822 Minnesota Avenue.
+- In the late 1970’s, MRM moved to 2822 Minnesota Avenue.

-While the size and complexity of the Montana Rescue Mission Ministries has grown over the last 60 years, at its heart is the love and compassion of God demonstrated through service to others; the Gospel lived out!
+While the size and complexity of MRM has grown over the last 60 years, at its heart is the love and compassion of God demonstrated through service to others.
+We are the Gospel lived out!

-You can also complete the form below and we will contact you with further information:
+If you are interested in taking a tour, complete the form below and we will contact you with further information: